 Provisional or protective measures provided for by the law of a Member State may be requested from the courts of that State, even if the courts of another Member State have jurisdiction to hear the substance of the case.

-It should be noted that a measure to obtain evidence is not (strictly speaking) an interim measure or a precautionary measure.
-Therefore, to request an infringement seizure (or any equivalent measure), this Article 35 does not seem applicable to #8230; but that makes a transition all found for the rest & #8230;
+It should be noted that & #8217; a measure to obtain evidence is not (strictly speaking) an interim measure or a precautionary measure.
+Therefore, to request a counterfeit seizure (or any equivalent measure), this article 35 does not seem applicable & #8230; but that makes a transition quite found for the continuation & #8230;

 Section 5.1.
 In the world

-There is also the The Hague Convention of 18 March 1970international convention on Obtaining Evidence Abroad in Civil and Commercial Matters Entered into force in France on 6 October 1970.
+There is also the The Hague Convention of 18 March 1970, international convention & #8220;on Obtaining Evidence Abroad in Civil and Commercial Matters& #8221; entered into force in France on October 6, 1970.